will-thomson4/will-thomson4/README.md

 I'm a full stack engineer, based in London, currently working at Wexler, building AI-powered document extraction and analysis products in the legal-tech space.

+- 🌱 I'm Looking to learn more about animation design, machine learning visualisations, document extraction and cybersecurity.

 #### Tech Stack:
 Python, Typescript, NodeJs, React, NextJs.
 But I've also dabbled in C++, Flutter and Swift.

-- 🌱 Looking to learn more about animation design, machine learning visualisations and generative image/audio.
+#### Links:
 - :computer: Check out my [website](https://www.will-thomson.com/) to see more about me.

 - 🤝 Connect with me on [Linkedin](https://www.linkedin.com/in/william-p-thomson/).